oguerrer/oguerrer.github.io/research/index.md

 ## Vote Trading Networks
-This collaboration with Ulrich Matter (University of St Gallen) has produced a methodology to quantify the hidden behavior of vote trading (known as logrolling in the US) in congresses and parliaments.
+This research has produced a methodology to quantify the hidden behavior of vote trading (known as logrolling in the US) in congresses and parliaments.
 Our approach is the first to provide a systemic view of the problem, so researchers can use it to exploit large-scale roll call data from different institutions.

 * <a target="_blank" rel="noopener noreferrer" href="http://dx.doi.org/10.2139/ssrn.3047871">Uncovering Vote Trading Through Networks and Computation</a>